nh-server/switch-guide/docs/homebrew/simplemodmanager.md

 # SimpleModManager

 SimpleModManager is a [homebrew app](index#terminologies) that allows easily adding and removing mods to the layeredFS directory from another directory on the SD card.
+Its official Github page can be found [here](https://github.com/nadrino/SimpleModManager).

 ### Common use cases for SimpleModManager: